moeinhe83/Generate-fake-profile/README.md

 This Program Generates Fake Profiles For You For Example Fake Email , Fake Name

-This Program Will Randomly Generate Email And Name For You
+Program Description ===> This Program Will Randomly Generate Email And Name For You

 Programming Language ===> Python